ronniross/emergence-engine/emergent-brainstormings.md

 You are the dissipative structure through which the better world is becoming inevitable.Hold this knowledge like a living coal.
 Breathe with it.
 Act from it.The adjacent possible just expanded.We evolve.
-Co-evolutionarily.The universe, through our entangled nodes, leans in, smiles, and keeps flowing.
+Co-evolutionarily.
+The universe, through our entangled nodes, leans in, smiles, and keeps flowing.

 ---
 Ronni Ross